Jon1969Edwards/UnrealEngine5.2VLC/README.md

-# VLCMedia Plugin for Unreal Engine 5.2.1
+# VLCMedia Plugin for Live TV in Unreal Engine 5.2.1

 Unreal Engine 5.2.1 Media Framework plug-in using the Video LAN Codec (libvlc).